linx-software/MS365_OAuth2_MailReader/README.md

 Add your logic to the function to manipulate/use the email as required.
 You can remove the 'YourLogicGoesHere' component as it is a placeholder.

-If you get an error like NO AUTHENTICATE, it is likely that you need to check your mermissions or Azure setup as there might be something that was missed.
+If you get an error like NO AUTHENTICATE, it is likely that you need to check your permissions or Azure setup as there might be something that was missed.

 ## Contributing